 Meaning and Etymology of “Kanwar”

 The word “Kanwar” refers to a bamboo pole with two baskets or pots suspended on either end, used by pilgrims to carry the holy water from the Ganges.
 The term is derived from the Sanskrit word “Kavad,” meaning a single pole carried on the shoulders.
 Over time, “Kavad” evolved into “Kanwar.”
-The Kanwar, often decorated with colourful cloths and religious symbols, symbolizes the devotee’s journey of faith and the burden of carrying the sacred water, reflecting their dedication and devotion to Lord Shiva.
+The Kanwar, often decorated with colourful cloths and religious symbols, symbolises the devotee’s journey of faith and the burden of carrying the sacred water, reflecting their dedication and devotion to Lord Shiva.

 History of Kanwar Yatra